Anabaptist theology: Human's condition and calling

+Anabaptist doctrine teaches that God desires all to be saved, inviting everyone to repentance without obstructing human will.
+The Dunkard Brethren Church, an Anabaptist denomination of the Schwarzenau Brethren tradition, teaches that election enables belief and righteousness through God's mercy.

+Early Anabaptist anthropology avoided doctrines of total depravity that claimed the capacity to respond to divine grace had been totally destroyed.
+Drawing on late medieval mystical thought, Anabaptists maintained that a vestige of the divine image or natural light survived the Fall, enabling human beings to respond when awakened by the Holy Spirit.
+In his 1526 treatise on theodicy, Hans Denck argued that humans possess genuine moral responsibility to accept or reject the divine call, affirming the reality of human free will enabled by grace.

 Historically, certain Anabaptists, like Hut and Marpeck, rejected total depravity.
-Others, shared views akin to Arminians: Hubmaier, Schiemer, and Philips affirmed total depravity and believed in the restoration of human libertarian free will through prevenient grace communicated through the Gospel.
+Others shared views akin to Arminians: Hubmaier, Schiemer, and Philips affirmed total depravity and believed in the restoration of human libertarian free will through prevenient grace communicated through the Gospel.
 Denck and Sattler maintained that God restores human free will through prevenient grace prior to exposure to the Gospel.
 Schiemer's perspective affirmed total depravity and the restoration of free will through prevenient grace given at birth and later experienced at the age of accountability.